telerik/kendo-ui-core/docs/api/javascript/ui/listbox.md

 ### messages.tools.transferTo `String`

-Defines the text of the **Transfer All To** button that is located in the toolbar of the ListBox.
+Defines the text of the **Transfer To** button that is located in the toolbar of the ListBox.

 #### Example